enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

     --capabilities CAPABILITY_IAM

 This command may take a few minutes to run.
-In this time you can hop over to the console and watch all of the resources being created for you.
-Open up the AWS Console in your browser and check you are in the respective regions (EU Ireland or Asia Pacific Singapore) before selecting the CloudFormation service from the menu.
+In this time you can hop over to the AWS console and watch all of the resources being created for you in CloudFormation.
+Open up the AWS Console in your browser and check you are in the respective regions (EU Ireland or Asia Pacific.
 You should check your stack listed as `wild-rydes-api`.
-You can click on this stack to see all of the resources it created.

-Once your stack has successfully completed, navigate to the Outputs tab of your stack where you will find an API URL.
+Once your stack has successfully completed, navigate to the Outputs tab of your stack where you will find an `API URL`.
 Take note of this URL as we will need it later to configure the website UI in the next module.

 You can also take a look at some of the other resources created by this template.
 Under